Student Recognition Ideas

 - Ask the department head to write letters thanking student staff members for their contributions to departmental success.

-- Chalk the sidewalk in front of your office or post a sign on the door saying "thanks" to your student staff members.
+- Chalk the sidewalk in front of your office (request permission online) or post a sign on the door saying "thanks" to your student staff members.

 - Send a virtual card.